cfw-guide/ios.cfw.guide/_pages/en_US/jailbreak/using-sileo.md

 1. Tap the `Edit` button in the top left-hand corner
 1. Tap the red icon next to the repo you want to delete
 1. Confirm the deletion

+The repo should now be removed from Sileo.
+{:.notice--textbox}

 ## Installing Tweaks